Abadrausar/Rubble-/other/Rubble Readme.txt

 Backup your "raw/objects" folder!
 Rubble will delete all your existing raw files!
 Extract Rubble to "<DF Directory>/rubble".
-Install your addons to "<DF Directory>/rubble/addons" (If you use DFHack) add "script rubble.dfhack" to your dfhack.init file Run "rubble -addonlist" OR run "Rubble GUI.exe"
+Install your addons to "<DF Directory>/rubble/addons" (If you use DFHack) add "script rubble.dfhack" to your dfhack.init file, this step is VERY IMPORTANT for DFHack users!
+Run "rubble -addonlist" OR run "Rubble GUI.exe"

 Now you are good to go!
-Documentation (as you have obviously discovered) is in the "rubble/other" folder as is source code and OSX/Linux binaries.
+Documentation is in the "rubble/other" folder as is source code and OSX/Linux binaries.

 To activate or deactivate a Rubble addon you may set it's entry in addons/addonlist.ini to "true" or "false".
 If you just added an addon it will not have an entry until Rubble has run at least once (after the addon was added).
 If you want to run Rubble without generating anything so as to update the addon list file just run 'rubble -addonlist'

 If you can (eg. you are running on windows) it is HIGHLY recommended to use the GUI.
 The GUI automates the process of updating and editing addonlist.ini and is generally much faster then doing everything by hand (plus you don't have to mess around with the command prompt, if you dislike that kind of thing)

 If you use OSX or Linux, 32 bit binaries for these OSes can be found in the "rubble/other" directory.
-If you want 64 bit binaries you can compile them yourself, source code is in other/src.
+If you want 64 bit binaries you can compile them yourself, source code is in other/src (along with basic build instructions).

 ==============================================
 Configure: